Optimal transport for vector Gaussian mixture models: Optimal mass transport

-One may show that for $c(x,y) =\|x-y\|^2$ (square of distance function), the Kantorovich and Monge formulations are equivalent; see \cite{villani1, villani2} and the references therein.
+One may show that for $c(x,y) =\|x-y\|^2$ (square of distance function), the Kantorovich and Monge formulations are equivalent in the absolutely continuous measure case; see \cite{villani1, villani2} and the references therein.
 Moreover for $c(x,y)=||x-y||^2$, the specific infimum is called \emph{Wasserstein-2 distance} ($\mathcal{W}_2$).